PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 nuget.exe.
 This module will depend on Nuget Server and Client packages including https://www.nuget.org/packages/NuGet.Client.
 This module would be shipped in the PSGallery supporting PowerShell 5.1+.
-This module will likely ship in PowerShell 7.1 alongside PowerShellGet 2.x.
+This module will likely ship in PowerShell 7.2 alongside PowerShellGet compatibility module.

 ### Side-by-side with PowerShellGet